apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     Only applicable if you are using electionAlg 3.
     ###### Note
     >Default value is 5 seconds.

+* *quorumCnxnTimeoutMs* :
+    (Java system property: zookeeper.**quorumCnxnTimeoutMs**)
+    Sets the read timeout value for the connections for leader election notifications.
+    Only applicable if you are using electionAlg 3.
+    ######Note
+    >Default value is -1, which will then use the syncLimit * tickTime as the timeout.

 * *standaloneEnabled* :
     (No Java system property)